ludelafo/m3w.ch/ansible/README.md

 ### Install the operating system

-Start the Proxmox virtual machine and install the operating system.
+Start the Proxmox virtual machine and install the operating system with the following parameters:

+- Hostname: `mathilde.m3w.ch`

 ### Configure the virtual machine with Ansible